onekiloparsec/SwiftAA/README.md

 The first version of SwiftAA (tags 1.0+) was written with NSObject class methods, which is probably no more efficient that pure C-functions.
 It just happened that I wrote this with objects.
 However, it *is* totally inefficient to allocate thousands of coordinates instances one might need for plotting/storing some curves.
-Hence, I decided to remove KPCAA2DCoordinates and KPCAA3DCoordinates classes, and move from Objective-C class methods to pure C-functions wrappers, in most cases.
+Hence, I decided to remove KPCAA2DCoordinates and KPCAA3DCoordinates classes, and move from Objective-C class methods to pure C-functions wrappers and structs, in most cases.
 The most notable exception is KPCAADate which remains an NSObject subclass.

 Upon completion, this new version will be tagged 2.0+.
 It will contain the AA+ v1.63 (with the new [VSOP](https://en.wikipedia.org/wiki/VSOP_(planets)) implementation!).
 The tagged versions 1.0+ will remain as such,